shashiiitp19/my-React-Docker-K8S-app/README.md

 "Deployment-Detailed-Explanation" file will guide you for Step by Step Deployment of React-App on AWS EKS with Jenkins.

-RUN & TEST REACT APP
+RUN & TEST REACT APP with
-npm install
+"npm install" &
-npm start
+"npm start"

 In the git repo please find the PDF file "Deployment-Detailed-Explanation" for step by step understanding of this deployment.
 Follow these steps: